piedraj/instructions/PLOTSCONFIGURATIONS.md

 # Draw distributions

-Check that `samples.py and `plot.py` have the same content.
-Remove the proccesses that are not in `samples.py` from `plot.py`.
+Check and remove from `plot.py` the proccesses that are not in `samples.py`.

     mkPlot.py \
         --pycfg=configuration.py \